Hot networks served chilled, DCNM style

 This network will be essentially used to communicate with the Control plane of the VXLAN Fabric in order to exchange crucial endpoint reachability and location information.
 Actually, we don’t need this interface for the deployment of the VXLAN EVPN fabric per se, but it will be useful later, for example, for a feature called Endpoint Locator.
 I didn’t configure this network interface for the purpose of this demo.

-I will try to add more videos to demonstrate further DCNM features such as Endpoint Locator or NGOAM across Multi-sites.
-As a consequence, I will configure the In-bound network interface when appropriate.
+I will try to add more videos to demonstrate further DCNM features such as Endpoint Locator in a fabric or future across Multi-sites.
+In addition VXLAN OAM (NGOAM) provides the reachability information to the hosts and the VTEPs in a VXLAN network.
+NGOAM can be enabled from DCNM to show the physical path and devices taken by the overlay network (L2 and L3 VNI).
+I will configure the In-bound network interface when appropriate.

 The 1st video below is optional, it describes how to install the OVA file and show the configuration of the DCNM Web installer.
 If you are already familiar with the OVF template deployment, you can skip this video.